danya996/SQL-PROJECT-1/README.md

 create a back up database
 step 2
 went throught all the data,
-found data need to be cleaned, like null values, redundant columns, the formats for time and date are wrong step 3 answer the 5 mandatory questions, check what kind of info(table, colume) is need,and clean the data that required by sepcific quesions before answer those Qs step 4 come up with additional 3 questions step 5
+found data need to be cleaned, like duplicated record, abnormal data from city and country column in all_sessions table, redundant rows like sku in products table step 3 answer the 5 mandatory questions step 4 come up with additional 3 questions step 5